westnordost/country-boundaries-rust/README.md

   subdivision codes

 - It includes all subdivisions for 🇺🇸 United States, 🇨🇦 Canada, 🇦🇺 Australia, 🇨🇳 China, 🇮🇳 India, 🇪🇸 Spain, 🇬🇧 United Kingdom,
-  🇧🇪 Belgium, 🇧🇦 Bosnia & Herzegovina, 🇫🇲 Micronesia, 🇰🇲 Comoros and
+  🇧🇪 Belgium, 🇧🇦 Bosnia & Herzegovina, 🇮🇩 Indonesia, 🇫🇲 Micronesia, 🇰🇲 Comoros and
-  [**autonomous** subdivisions of most other countries](https://en.wikipedia.org/wiki/List_of_autonomous_areas_by_country) that have a ISO 3166-2 code, such as the republics within 🇷🇺 Russia, the autonomous regions in 🇮🇹 Italy, in 🇮🇩 Indonesia etc.
+  [**autonomous** subdivisions of most other countries](https://en.wikipedia.org/wiki/List_of_autonomous_areas_by_country) that have a ISO 3166-2 code, such as the republics within 🇷🇺 Russia, the autonomous regions in 🇮🇹 Italy etc.

 See the source file for details (you can open it in [JOSM](https://josm.openstreetmap.de/)).